Big Brother 14 (American season): Prizes

 The 12 HouseGuests this season were competing for the main prize of $500,000, whereas the prize was determined by the votes cast from the Jury of Seven, which consist of seven previously evicted HouseGuests; the Runner-Up won a $50,000 prize.
 Other than the main prize, various luxuries and prizes were given out throughout the season.

 The four Coaches were competing for a separate $100,000 cash award if their chosen HouseGuest from the team was named the winner.
 However, on Week 3, America voted to allow the coaches to vote whether to keep coaching or become HouseGuests.
 Three of four voted to reset the game and became full HouseGuests, meaning the coaches were now eligible for the standard $500,000 grand prize.

-The America's Favorite HouseGuest which first introduced in the finale of season 7) was awarded for the season's fan favorite HouseGuest for a $25,000 prize.
+The America's Favorite HouseGuest (which was first introduced in the finale of season 7) was awarded for the season's fan favorite HouseGuest for a $25,000 prize.
 While all HouseGuests were allowed to run for the award, Willie Hantz's ejection on Day 14 revoked his eligibility for the award.